deborahmasibo/Moringa-Core-Module-2-Week-1-IP/README.md

 #### Prediction of the home team score, away team score and match result of the home team.
 #### By Deborah Masibo
 ## Description
 The project involved predicting match scores using polynomial regression, as well as the match result of the home team (win, draw, loss) using logistic regression.
-Different tournament were considered, inlcluding FIFA, UEFA and AFC.
+Different tournaments were considered, inlcluding FIFA, UEFA and AFC.
 ## Technologies Used
 Programming language: Python